pingcap/docs-cn/develop/dev-guide-choose-driver-or-orm.md

 go get -u gorm.io/driver/mysql
 ```

-For an example of using GORM to build a TiDB application, see [Build a simple CRUD app with TiDB and GORM](/develop/dev-guide-sample-application-golang-gorm.md).
+For an example of using GORM to build a TiDB application, see [Connect to TiDB with GORM](/develop/dev-guide-sample-application-golang-gorm.md).

 ## Python